Do you know the difference between your dealership’s time-to-market and reconditioning time?

 There is no denying the fact that reconditioning is an integral part of getting a car ready for the frontline.
 However, it is nothing more than a subset of the time-to-market.
 There was a time when the General Managers were happy to see the inventory manager, service manager, and UCM going through a spreadsheet for the metrics and accountability.
 However, now, the Dealer Principal or General Manager has a more direct role to play in time-to-market because of three strategic reasons.
 It has become much easier for them to remain on top of their metrics without much effort.

-• Gross is impacted.
+Gross is impacted.

-• Exposure to Safety Recall.
+Exposure to Safety Recall.

-• Inventory turns.
+Inventory turns.

-The holding cost can be calculated easily and is a real expense that can be managed very easily.
+easily and is a real expense that can be managed very easily.
 Many dealerships may be satisfied assuming that they are doing a good job while their cars are being reconditioned.
 However, after the automation of their processes, many of these dealerships has found that their time-to-market was nowhere close to their assumption.
 The is a difference in terms of gross that can be anything between $200,000 and $800,000.
-You can read more on how we calculated the number using our Savings Calculator
+You can read more on how we calculated the number using our

 Regardless of whether the dealerships employ a TTM strategy or a Velocity strategy, both these strategies revolve around the same point.
 Getting the cars ready for the frontline will always increase the selling days.